sajadkhosravani1/canadaHouse/README.md

 The first item is Min value and the Second item is Max value in dollars.

-## "delete_before" command
+## `delete_before` command
 We can delete out-dated house records by the following command.
 ```bash
 python manage.py "<datetime>"
 ```
-\<datetime> is Date and time with "YYYY-MM-DD hh:mm:ss" format or only date in "YYYY-MM-DD" format.
+`<datetime>` is Date and time with `YYYY-MM-DD hh:mm:ss` format or only date in `YYYY-MM-DD` format.

 ## Train
-We can simply train the agent to estimate the house price by "train" command.
+We can simply train the agent to estimate the house price by `train` command.
 The train result will be saved in houses_trained.pkl file.
 The result will be read and used when user sends estimate request to houses/estimate web page.
 We can use train the agent by following command:
 ```bash
 python manage.py train <percentage>
 ```
-\<percentage> is an integer specifying train set percentage ratio than the all of dataset.
+`<percentage>` is an integer specifying train set percentage ratio than the all of dataset.

-When the train operation finished the "r2 score" of test-set estimating will be reported.
+When the train operation finished the `r2 score` of test-set estimating will be reported.

 ## TODO list